poissonconsulting/dttr2/README.md

 ### Time Units

-`dttr2` floors any date/time objects it encounters to the nearest time unit (days for Date and seconds for POSIXct and hms).
+`dttr2` floors any date/time objects it encounters to the nearest time unit (by default days for Date and seconds for POSIXct and hms).

 ``` r
 library(dttr2)